uvrey/fl-eurosat-ravaen/README.md

 The code may be compiled and executed for each element of this work as follows.

 ### EuroSAT
+Navigate to the `EuroSAT` folder and launch the `EuroSAT_fl_notebook.ipynb` using `jupyter notebook`.

 ### RaVAEn
 Navigate to the `RaVAEn` folder and initialise its setup as follows:

 ```bash
 # This will create a ravaen_env conda environment: